 Istanbul has been the capital of the Roman, Byzantine and Ottoman empires in history.
 You can concentrate on each of these periods separately.
 For example, the Byzantine history tour in Istanbul is a good example of this.

 Most of the popular museums in Istanbul can be entered with a museum card.
 The museums marked on the map above actually show museums that can be visited with the museum card.
 You can also check the Istanbul Museum Pass article for more information on this subject.

 You can find the PDF of Istanbul Tourist Attractions Map from this link.

 Istanbul Tourist Maps on Youtube

 I recently published a video on Istanbul Tourist Attraction Maps on YouTube.
 Since I am not a videographer, I cannot say that it is technically a perfect video.
 But I am sure that you will get useful information if you watch it to the end.
 If you will find this content useful, you may like the video and subscribe to my channel.
 And finally, I wish you a good trip.
-Here is the link for that video.
+You can find the related video by clicking the link here.

 Istanbul Tourist Attractions Map by Serhat Engul